AviatrixSystems/Docs/HowTos/transit_gateway_peering.rst

 .. tip::

-  The Aviatrix Transit GWs are typically launched during the workflow of the TGW Orchestrator, Transit Network or Transit DMZ.
+  The Aviatrix Transit GWs are typically launched during the workflow of the TGW Orchestrator and Transit Network.
 If the transit cluster does not need to connect to on-prem, skip `the step 3 <https://docs.aviatrix.com/HowTos/transitvpc_workflow.html#connect-the-transit-gw-to-aws-vgw>`_ that connects to VGW/CloudN/External Device.

 2. Establish Transit GW Peering
 --------------------------------